bernibra/nonlinear-stan/README.md

 # nonlinear-stan

-Bayesian hierarchical non-linear models to study the shape of plant distributions
+Bayesian hierarchical non-linear models to study the shape of plant distributions.
+If you want to run the models with the data used in the manuscript, this is publicly available [here](https://doi.org/10.1111/j.1472-4642.2011.00792.x).

 ## Considerations

 I would not recommend running these models unless you have access to a HPC cluster, as these can be computationally very expensive.
 All model runs were done using the computer cluster at ETHZ (Euler).
-An estimate of the hardware requirements for the example below is provided at the end of the page.
+This is an estimate of the hardware requirements to run the example below:

+Resource summary:
+- CPU time :                                   263403.94 sec.
+- Max Memory :                                 11969 MB
+- Average Memory :                             1251.61 MB
+- Max Processes :                              6
+- Max Threads :                                49
+- Run time :                                   8207 sec.
+- Turnaround time :                            166988 sec.

 ## Download the code